PyDrocsid/documentation/docs/cogs/moderation/invites.md

 # Invite Whitelist

-This cog is for managing allowed discord invites.
+This cog provides commands to manage a whitelist for discord invites that may be sent in the chat and automatic deletion of invites not on the list.

 ## `list`
-This command returns a list of all allowed Discord servers.
+The `.list` command returns a list of all Discord servers on the whitelist.

 ```css
 .[invites|i] [list|l|?]